-- Single-sided black-and-white prints are 10 points per page - Double-sided black-and-white prints and copies are 9 points per page (or 18 points per printed or copied page on both sides) - Color prints and copies are 25 points (Color printing is available at the Library Copy Center, Student Lounge and the Pedroso Center). - Scans are 4 points
+- Single-sided black-and-white prints and copies are 10 points per page. - Double-sided black-and-white prints and copies are 9 points per page (or 18 points per page printed or copied on two sides). - Color copies and prints are 25 points (Color printing is available at the Library Copy Center, Student Lounge - and the Pedroso Center). - Scans are 4 points.